Get ready to apply to Berkeley Engineering

 - Learn more about Berkeley Engineering on YouTube

-- Participate in the 300+ workshops, presentations, demonstrations, or lab tours at Cal Day, our annual open house held each April
+- Participate in the 300+ workshops, presentations, demonstrations, or lab tours at Cal Day, our annual open house held in April

 - Attend engineering related programs hosted by Science@Cal